ief015/open-konstruktor/src/serialization/saveformat.md

 though they are never changed.
 - rows x columns : 27 x 44

-Columns have 2 byte elements, making this section at most twice as large as all other sections:
+Columns have 2 byte elements, making this layer at most twice as large as all other layers:

 `04 00`: Empty
 `04 01`: N Silicon
 `04 02`: P Silicon

-## Section 2: Metal layer
+## Layer 2: Metal
 ---

-This section has a length of at least `0x528` ((27 + 3 + n) * 44) so far making this the only section
+This layer has a length of at least `0x528` ((27 + 3 + n) * 44) so far making this the only layer
 observed to have a varying size.
 The cause of varying column size (*n*) is currently unknown.

 It may have something to do with level pin terminals, but this speculation.